SwayKh/Scripts/README.md

 Print ipv6 ip address.

+#### `list-hypr-window`

+Send notifications to list all open programs in hyprland

+#### `list-niri-window`

+Send notifications to list all open programs in Niri

 #### `list-river-window`

-Send notification for list of all open programs in river.
+Send notification to list of all open programs in river.

 #### `list-size`